 - develop the staff member’s capability in the current position

 - prepare the staff member for a new or future position which can be seen as a development of that staff member’s career and is potentially of value to Otago Polytechnic Limited

 - otherwise benefit Otago Polytechnic Limited, eg by developing capabilities which enhance the flexibility and value of the staff member as an employee

 2.5.
-Developmental feedback refers to the process whereby an individual staff member seeks feedback on his/her work performance with the objectives of affirming good practice and of identifying any areas and actions for improvement.
+Developmental feedback refers to the process whereby an individual staff member seeks feedback on they/their work performance with the objectives of affirming good practice and of identifying any areas and actions for improvement.
 Such feedback should be gathered from those who have valid experience of aspects of the staff member’s practice.
 (Refer to Practice Note 4 for guidance on processes for securing feedback.)

 3. Developmental Feedback

 3.1.
 All staff have a professional responsibility to seek developmental feedback on their practice from learners/customers and colleagues as part of an ongoing consideration of the effectiveness of their work practice.
 For teaching staff, this includes learner feedback; and for service staff, this includes customer feedback (internal and external).
 It is considered essential for staff to seek feedback on at least an annual basis, using the Polytechnic’s central feedback service, and this is required of all staff.
 The central feedback service is managed by the Polytechnic’s Organisational Research Officer.